 The human body works tirelessly to maintain a delicate pH balance.
 Different bodily fluids have distinct pH ranges essential for their proper function:

 - Blood: Tightly regulated around 7.4 (slightly alkaline) to ensure enzymesEnzymes are special proteins that speed up chemical reactions in your body.
 They’re like tiny helpers that get important jobs done quickly and efficiently.
 Examples: • Digestive enzymes: These break down food into smaller parts your body can absorb.
-(Example: Amylase… Read More and metabolicImagine your body as a bustling factory.
-In this factory, “metabolize” is the process of taking raw materials (like food) and transforming them into usable products (like energy).
-It’s the complex network of chemical reactions that sustains living things, ensuring… Read More processes work correctly.
+(Example: Amylase helps break down starches.) • Lactase: This enzyme helps you digest… Read More and metabolicMetabolism is the set of chemical processes that happen inside the body to keep it alive and working.
+Think of the body as a busy kitchen where food is turned into energy, building blocks, and waste.
+These processes break down food to release energy, build new cells, and remove unwanted… Read More processes work correctly.

 - Stomach Acid: Highly acidic (pH 1-3) to break down food and kill harmful microbesMicrobes are tiny living organisms that can only be seen with a microscope.
 They come in all shapes and sizes, including bacteria, archaea, fungi, viruses, and protists.
-Think of them as a hidden world abundant with life, existing everywhere from… Read More.
+Think of them as a hidden world abundant with life, existing everywhere from your skin to the deepest parts of the ocean!
+The… Read More.

 - Urine: Can vary depending on diet and hydration, typically ranging from 4.6 to 8.0.